oasisprotocol/wt3/README.md

 # WT3 (Wolf of Trading Tokens in TEE)

-An autonomous trading AI agent powered by Oasis Protocol's secure TEE infrastructure, executing strategies on Hyperliquid with integrated social intelligence.
+An autonomous trading AI agent powered by Oasis secure TEE infrastructure, executing strategies on Hyperliquid with integrated social intelligence.

 ## Overview